K12 Attendance:

 Even simple strategies to loop in families can make a difference.
 One study found that mailing letters to parents that explained the value of school attendance and shared their children’s current absence count resulted in 15% decrease in chronic absenteeism in a Pennsylvania school district (Robinson et al, 2019).

 Text messaging is another highly effective mode of correspondence with parents and caregivers that encourages positive attendance.
 A 2020 study by the American Institutes for Research found that “an adaptive text messaging strategy reduced chronic absence.”
 This intervention with families was especially impactful for students with a prior history of high absences.
+Technology beyond text messaging also has the potential to make a powerful change to students’ attendance rates.

 This is why the best family engagement programs support multiple components of the Attendance Works framework.